cc5212/2019-hearthstone-decks/README.md

 - title (str) : the name of the deck.
 - craft_cost (int) : the amount of dust (in-game craft material) required to craft the deck.
 - cards (list) : a list of 30 card ids.
 Each ID can be mapped to the card description using the reference file.

+Además del archivo csv, se tiene refs.json.
+Se copia la descripición de la página original:
+Contains the reference to the cards played in Hearthstone.
+Each record features a lot of informations about the cards, I'll list the most important:

+- dbfId (int) : the id of the card (the one used in data.json).
+- rarity (str) : the rarity of the card (EPIC, RARE, ...).
+- cardClass (str) : the character class (WARLOCK, PRIEST, ...).
+- artist (str) : the artist behind the card's art.
+- collectible (bool) : whether or not the card can be collected.
+- cost (int) : the card play cost.
+- health (int) : the card health (if it's a minion).
+- attack (int) : the card attack (if it's a minion).
+- name (str) : the card name.
+- flavor (str) : the card's flavor text.
+- set (str) : the set / expansion which featured this card.
+- text (int) : the card's text.
+- type (str) : the card's type (MINION, SPELL, ...).
+- race (str) : the card's race (if it's a minion).
+- set (str) : the set / expansion which featured this card.

 # Methods